IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-35.md

 #### Install AI Manager

-You can install Cloud Pak for Watson AIOps - AI Manager using GitOps by creating an Argo CD App.
+You can install AI Manager using GitOps by creating an Argo CD App.
 The parameters for AI Manager are as follows:

 - GENERAL
   - Application Name: anyname (e.g.: "aimanager-app")